robotamer/hugo/content/en/linux/openssl/mail-server-fingerprint.md

 +++
-description = "Fetching the SSL Cert from a remote mail server, and extracting the SHA1 Fingerprint." date = "2015-01-28T19:54:59Z" groups = ["linux"] groups_weight = 20
-keywords = ["linux", "mail", "smtp", "howto", "server", "fingerprint", "SHA1", "ssl", "cert"] linktitle = "Fingerprint" tags = ["howto", "mail", "smtp", "linux"] title = "Mail Server Fingerprint"
+title = "Mail Server Fingerprint" description = "Fetching the SSL Cert from a remote mail server, and extracting the SHA1 Fingerprint." date = "2015-01-28T19:54:59Z" keywords = ["linux", "mail", "smtp", "howto", "server", "fingerprint", "SHA1", "ssl", "cert"] tags = ["howto", "mail", "smtp", "linux"] linktitle = "Fingerprint" groups = ["linux", "opensssl" ] groups_weight = 20
 +++

-This is useful for let's say when you need the fingerprint to identify via TLS
+This is useful when you need the fingerprint to identify via TLS

 Get the raw certificate: